sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* `tsfem_register_settings_fields`

 * TODO We added the Extension Manager and extension-loader boot-time to the new "HTML boot-time" indicator of The SEO Framework v4.0.
+* TODO change occurrences of tsfem-button-green to tsfem-button-primary-bright?

 * TODO See why there's a serialization error on `[message] => Notice (8): unserialize(): Error at offset 66 of 1873 bytes in [/public/wp-content/plugins/the-seo-framework-extension-manager/inc/traits/extension/post-meta.trait.php, line 61]`
 * TODO Fixed: Post-Revision metadata can now be processed, just like in TSF v4.0+.
 Is ^this^ related?